Niaolan27/icarus-parrot-olympe/README.md

 ## olympe-airsdk
 This requires AirSDK version 8.4 and higher.
 I want to test out the capabilities of running Olympe within AirSDK.
 The idea is that I can use Olympe within AirSDK.
 So, instead of having to write C/C++ code in AirSDK, I can use Olympe instead.
+There are some examples provided by Parro themselves.

-Olympe was previously meant for controlling drones from the ground station.
+Olympe is a separate SDK that is meant for controlling drones from the ground station.
+You can send Olympe commands to the drone to control it.

-Turns out I cannot really test out the capabilities because Anafi Ai does not support SDK version 8.4.0.
-You need to run the Anafi UKR.
+Note: I could not test this capability because it is a new feature on the AirSDK 8.4.0.
+This new version is only supported on the Anafi UKR and not the Anafi Ai.

 ## road_runner
-This is a comprehensive mission that runs both services and guidance modes.
+This is an example project from Parrot themselves.
+It is a comprehensive mission that runs both services and guidance modes.
 The drone runs a computer vision algorithm on the video frames, identifying the center road line.
 From there, it calculates the necessary movement to follow the road.

+This is a good example project to figure out how services, guidance modes and the flight supervisor interact with one another.

 The guidance mode makes the drone follow the road based on the calculated movements from the service.